 Holiday lights: New views of Saturn and its moons

-PASADENA, Calif.
-(AP) — A NASA spacecraft has sent holiday greetings from the outer solar space.
+PASADENA, California (AP) — A NASA spacecraft has sent holiday greetings from the outer solar system.

 The space agency on Monday released dazzling new images of the ringed planet Saturn and its moons.
 The Cassini spacecraft took the pictures earlier this year.